Hill Hall 631

 Constellations of Inequality

-My forthcoming book, Constellations of Inequality: Space, Race, and Utopia in Brazil., is an ethnographic study of the three-and-a-half-decade-old strife surrounding Brazil’s spaceport.
+Constellations of Inequality: Space, Race, and Utopia in Brazil was published by the University of Chicago Press in 2017 and received the 2018 Social Science Book Prize from the Latin American Studies Association Brazil Section.
+The book is an ethnographic study of the three-and-a-half-decade-old strife surrounding Brazil’s spaceport.
 The site stands at the center of competing projects of social and material transformation, each aimed at redressing inequality, though on very different scales, and in very different ways.
 The spaceport was conceived as part of a project to make Brazil a world technomilitary power.
 It is today populated by two Brazilian space programs and by differing projects for a space program that might confront global political and economic inequalities.
 Another project is concerned not with international inequalities, but Brazil’s internal inequalities of class and race.
 Mobilizing as escaped-slave descendants (quilombolas), villagers (and their allies) aim to resist the expansion of the spaceport and to win the villagers rights of wellbeing and citizenship long denied them.
 Through this case, Constellations of Inequality analyses Brazil’s changing politics of inequality and advances an ethnographic approach to understanding the relationships between inequality and politics at multiple scales.

-With two colleagues, I am beginning a new collaborative long-term research project which has recently been awarded support from the National Science Foundation.
-The research investigates changing class relations in Brazilian cities and how they are impacting political subjectivity and protest.
+Currently, with two colleagues, I am carrying out a collaborative long-term research project, supported by the National Science Foundation.
+The research investigates changing class relations in Brazilian cities and how they are impacting political subjectivity and action.
 The project is an examination of political-subjectivity among Brazil’s so-called “new middle class”—the estimated 40 million people who, against the backdrop of economic growth, rising wages, and redistributive social-welfare policies, exited official poverty classifications between 2000 and 2013.
-In recent years, matters have turned for the worse for much of this population, as Brazil has been beset by economic contraction, welfare-state rollback, and fiercely contentious politics.
-While this is not the situation my colleagues and I imagined when we conceived this project, Brazil’s current situation of tumult and economic decline for the “new middle class” provides a fascinating site for this study on the relation between political subjectivity and inequality.
+In recent years, matters have turned for the worse for much of this population, as Brazil has been beset by economic contraction, austerity policies, and fiercely contentious politics.
+While this is not the situation my colleagues and I imagined when we conceived this project, Brazil’s current situation of tumult and economic decline for the “new middle class” provides an important site for this study on the relation between political subjectivity and class.

 Anthropology and War